Sorry, you need to enable JavaScript to visit this website.

 Quality assurance

 The Finnish National Agency for Education publishes annual statistics on international mobility of students and education professionals in Finland.
-The statistics are collected from schools, vocational institutions, higher education institutions and adult education organisations.
+The statistics are collected from comprehensive schools, general upper secondary schools, vocational institutions and higher education institutions.
 They include all kind of mobility regardless if funded by educational institutions, state or for example Erasmus+.
-Regarding the Erasmus+ Youth in Action programme, for example equality of the distribution of the funds to different regions of the country is followed.
+Regarding the Erasmus+, for example equality of the distribution of the funds to different regions of the country is followed.

 The Finnish National Agency for Education together with several other Erasmus+ Youth National Agencies and research partners also participate in transnational, on-going Research-based analysis of European Youth Programmes.
-The regular surveys that are carried out measure what impact participation in Youth in Action has had on participants´ learning, attitudes and active participation in society.
-In addition, special surveys are carried out.
+The regular surveys that are carried out measure the impact participation in Youth in Action and Erasmus+ has had on participants´ learning, attitudes and active participation in society.
+For more information, see RAY MON - Research project on the evidence-based analysis and monitoring of Erasmus+ Youth.